 Volume hiring on a tight timeline can strike fear into even the most experienced recruiter!
-More often than not the fallout of failing to hire enough people causes real pain to the business, managers, and you.
+More often than not, the fallout of failing to hire enough people causes real pain to the business, managers, and you.

 Apart from the sheer logistical challenges, there are five major high volume recruiting challenges organisations face.

 Getting the candidate experience right at scale isn’t easy, but it’s essential.
-Otherwise, your marketing department will be asking some serious questions, and you’ll find it much harder to find good applicants in future.
+Otherwise, your marketing department will be asking some serious questions, and you’ll find it much harder to find good applicants in the future.

 Now you know the major high volume recruiting challenges, it’s time to put together the right volume hiring strategies to help you overcome the challenges, and attract and hire the best people.

 Bulk hiring techniques have come a long way over the years, from Applicant Tracking Systems scanning and scoring CVs, to the explosion of recruitment Ai now available.
-Let’s take a look at the volume hiring best practices you can use to make each stage of the bulk recruitment process scaleable, fast and fair.
+Let’s take a look at the volume hiring best practices you can use to make each stage of the bulk recruitment process scalable, fast and fair.

 There are six major milestones in the bulk-hiring process.
 Discover, engage, assess, interview, decide and validate.
 Each stage is equally important, and most stages of the bulk-hiring process can be streamlined so that they’re highly scalable.
 (The Interview and Decide stages are the most time and resource-intensive, but they’re well worth the investment.)